 - However, by creating a column “Test” in the CLM sub site, you can see it is scoped specifically to “Contract Lifecycle Management“.

 - You can even create an identically named column (i.e. “Test”) in the top-level Intranet site that is completely separate and will be available to all other sub sites but, as just noted, is superseded in the CLM sub site.

 After clicking “Site columns” from the “Web Designer Galleries”, you’re presented with the following UI.
 Click “Create” to get to the Create Column form:

-The following tables identifies all of the columns and values that Sales specifies while repeating the Create Column steps.
+The following tables identifies all of the columns and values to specify while repeating the Create Column steps.